-This is my pick for best compact hot water pressure washer- Makita HW120.
+This is my pick for best compact hot water pressure washer- Makita HW101 Compact Pressure Washer.
 Like our budget choice above, the Makita has a simple design making it easy to use for the average consumer.
 They are producing some amazing kit at the moment, from the best cordless lawn mowers, best cordless brush cutters, and best cordless hedge trimmers.
 You name it they are bossing it.
 The hot pressure washer is no exception.

 The fuel tank’s capacity is 8 litres and the electric motor runs relatively quietly at 71 decibels.

-This model has Makita’s ‘total stop system (TSS) that enures the motor automatically stops when the trigger is released and water suction is switched off saving energy.
+This model has Makita’s ‘total stop system (TSS) that ensures the motor automatically stops when the trigger is released and water suction is switched off saving energy.

-Feature wise, the Makita HW120 hot water pressure washer is pretty standard.
-It comes with a cleaning lance, 8 metre steel coated hose, and a single nozzle.
+Feature wise, the Makita HW101 Compact Pressure Washer is pretty standard.
+It comes with a cleaning lance, 3 metre soft hose, and a single nozzle.
 Other accessories are available to be purchased separately.

 The water temperature can be controlled on the diesel burner and there is a water filter on the hose to protect the pump from dirt getting inside.

-The Makita HW120 hot water pressure washer is basic but well-made and would be good as a powerful home-use washer or maybe suitable for light industrial cleaning that would benefit from its manoeuvrability over something larger.
+The Makita HW101 Compact Pressure Washer is basic but well-made and would be good as a powerful home-use washer or maybe suitable for light industrial cleaning that would benefit from its manoeuvrability over something larger.